 Taking the train to the north of Spain from the UK is easier than ever.
-TGV Atlantique trains, which run daily from Paris to Irun and take under 5 hours, have revolutionised travel between the French capital and the Basque region.
-From the important rail hub of Irun, it’s a short 15-minute hop to San Sebastian.
-San Sebastian is rightly regarded as a top destination to see in Spain.
-The town on the Basque coast of northern Spain enjoys an incomparable position overlooking the curved beach of the Bahía de la Concha.
+TGV Atlantique trains, which run daily from Paris to Irun and take under 5 hrs, have revolutionised travel between the French capital and the Basque region.
+From the important rail hub of Irun, it’s a short 15 min hop to San Sebastian which enjoys an incomparable position overlooking the curved beach of the Bahía de la Concha.
 Relax in the Old Town (Casco Viejo), explore the wooded slopes of Monte Urgell, and take a swim in the calm summer waters of La Concha.

-The Basque Region is well worth exploring in depth, you’ll find world-class food; starting with a local variety of tapas - Pintxos.
-Basque Pintxos are bite-sized appetizers.
-Compared to tapas, Pintxos are smaller, and served on a small bread with a toothpick pierced through the middle.
-As well as food, you can visit the world famous La Rioja wine region, in under 4 hours by rail from San Sebastian.
-Take time to explore the vineyards and sample some of the best red wines in the world at the source.
+The Basque Region is well worth exploring in depth, you’ll find world-class food.
+Starting with a local variety of tapas, or pintxos which are bite-sized appetisers.
+Compared to tapas, pintxos are smaller, and served on a small bread with a toothpick pierced through the middle.

 Trips from Madrid

 When taking the train to central Spain, it’s tempting to only have eyes for Madrid.
-However, Toledo is one of Spain’s most striking cities and should not be missed!
+However, the Unesco city of Toledo is one of Spain’s most striking cities and should not be missed.
 Set on a rocky promontory by the River Tajo, the city is a jumble of superb buildings dominated by the imposing Alcázar fortress.
-The city is on UNESCO’s World Heritage List.
-See Toledo as part of a day trip from Madrid - the train journey only takes 30 minutes - or as a stand-alone stopping point on your Spanish rail odyssey.
+See Toledo as part of a day trip from Madrid - the train journey only takes 30 mins - or as a stand-alone stopping point on your Spanish rail odyssey.

-An Andalucia train tour can easily connect the many wonderful cities in the region.
-Trains from Seville to Cordoba take just 41 minutes.
-Cordoba has its roots in history and culture.
-The city was a major and eclectic religious centre in medieval times.
+An Andalucía train tour can easily connect the many wonderful cities in the region.
+Trains from Seville to Cordoba take just 41 mins.
+Cordoba has its roots in history and culture and it was a major and eclectic religious centre in medieval times.
 Today it is a laid-back Andalucían city with a relaxed atmosphere, quite different from the passion and flamboyance of Seville.

 From Malaga, there is a dramatic rail journey to the picturesque Ronda.
 The once-daily train to Ronda at 10:05 takes a different route from all other departures following the old El Chorro Gorge line.